LackOfWitness/sql-challenge/README.md

 ## Analysis Code

-# SQL code helps to analyze and aswer the following questions
+### SQL code helps to analyze and aswer the following questions:

 - Lists the employee number, last name, first name, sex, and salary of each employee.
 - Lists the first name, last name, and hire date for the employees who were hired in 1986.